dalyndalton/dalyndalton/README.md

 ### Other skills

-- Powershell
+- Special familiarity with Esri products and software
-- Bash scripting
+- Bash & Powershell scripting
 - Experience with both the Microsoft and Google workspaces
 - Experience using Visual Studio 2019 and 2022
   - However I prefer to run most of their tools from the developer powershell.